uunniiblog/linux-vn-manager-lvnm/README.md

         - Prefix: Combo with all prefixes in the application, choose one.
 Mandatory.
         - VNDB: the VNDB id for the game (v11,v12, etc).
 Will fetch the cover and display vndb/egs link at the top.
 Optional.
         - Gamescope: Enable/disable gamescope and launch parameters, example: -W 3840 -H 2160 -f -r 60.
 Can be configured in settings to be filled automatically.
         - Environment Variables: Enable/Disable them as they fit for your game.
 Mouse over them to show the exact command.
 Can be configured in settings to be filled automatically.
-More can be added at https://github.com/uunniiblog/linux-vn-manager-lvnm/blob/main/lvnm/config.py in ENV_VARIABLES.
+There are a few common environment variables preloaded in the application, but can add more or remove them freely from settings tab.
         - Some variables are exclusive to proton/wine, won't show if they don't apply.
     - Edit game: Click one game from the list to show current data to edit.
 Same fields.
 Can also Start game from there.
     - Run in prefix: Run a game in a prefix without adding an entry, maybe useful to run some installers quickly.
 Environment variables will be gotten from global ones at settings.